How Does a Car Accident Lawsuit Work?

 • Appeals.
 If either side is dissatisfied with the verdict, they can try to appeal it to a higher court.
 If the appeal is granted (and there must be a good reason for this to occur), then the trial court proceedings are reviewed by a higher court.

 It is not uncommon for an auto accident attorney to reach settlement with the insurance company before a car accident lawsuit is filed.
 In many cases, attorneys can acquire substantially greater amounts than the insurance company will offer the injured driver directly.
-Therefore, it is important to seek representation from an experienced accident attorney at the very begging of the claim process.
+Therefore, it is important to seek representation from an experienced accident attorney at the very beginning of the claim process.

 We Can Help